dimaMachina/graphql-eslint/docs/rules/alphabetize.md

 ### `arguments` (array)

-Arguments of fields and directives
+Arguments of fields and directives.

 The elements of the array can contain the following enum values: